yongbinfeng/DeepMETTraining/README.md

 ## Some code used in DeepMET trainings
-(Code Taken from Jan Steggemann and Markus Seidel)
+(Code Taken from Jan Steggemann and Markus Seidel, modifed for the L1 MET studies)

 First install the necessary packages with [MiniConda](https://docs.conda.io/en/latest/miniconda.html)
 ```